mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 several different fleet makeups, each composed of a different assortment of starting ships, subsystems and research.

-SPECIAL FLEETS MODE HAS BEEN DISABLED BECAUSE THERE ARE NO LONGER ENOUGH GAMETYPE MENU OPTIONS TO SUPPORT THIS MODE.
-THERE IS A HARD CAP OF 32 SETTINGS IN THE MENU, AND THE SPECIAL FLEETS MODE PUTS THIS MOD OVER THE LIMIT.
-MAYBE GEARBOX WILL FIX THIS IN THE FUTURE.

-SPECIAL FLEETS MODE ALSO CURRENTLY IGNORES/OVERRIDES THE START WITH, RESOURCING OFF, RESEARCH OFF AND HYPERSPACE OFF SETTINGS UNTIL I CAN THINK OF A BETTER SOLUTION TO A PROBLEM.
+SPECIAL FLEETS MODE CURRENTLY IGNORES/OVERRIDES THE START WITH, RESOURCING OFF, RESEARCH OFF AND HYPERSPACE OFF SETTINGS UNTIL I CAN THINK OF A BETTER SOLUTION TO A PROBLEM WITH THE MOD.
+[NEED TO DESCRIBE PROBLEM HERE.]

 GAME SPEED
 This setting allows the host to slow the game down to a fraction of its default